 If pumpkin seeds resurrect the cozy nostalgia of a lifetime's worth of pumpkin carvings past, we're right there with you.
 In fact, if we think about it long enough, we can almost feel the cold, evasive seeds sliding through our hands as we scooped out the fated insides of our prized pumpkin.
 Back then, the goal was to discard them as fast as possible.
 After all, there were stencils, spooky grins, and sharply shaped jack-o-'lantern teeth to attend to.
 However, these days, we know how many amazing health benefits pumpkin seeds can have, and we're very much into incorporating them into our diet (and yes, even our skincare routine) in any way possible.

 We've known that nuts and seeds are great for incorporating essential fatty acids, minerals, and vitamins into our diet, but for a while, chia seeds, flaxseeds, almonds, and walnuts seemed to take the glory.
 However, as it turns out, pumpkin seeds are the under-the-radar superfood that packs a serious punch where nutrition is concerned.
 Plus, they're absolutely delicious.
 Curious about the seeds and all of their radiance-enhancing potential, we asked Sammi Haber, a top nutritionist for NYC-based Nutrition Works, for a crash course in all things pumpkin seeds.
-From benefits to cooking and buying tips, keep reading to learn all about pumpkin seeds and why they should be considered your newest snack du jour.

 Pumpkin seeds might just be the epitome of the age-old phrase: Good things come in small packages.
 "Pumpkin seeds are small, but they're jam-packed packed with nutrition," Haber tells us.
 In fact, she explains that just a one-ounce serving of pumpkin seeds (think a few small spoonfuls) is filled with protein, healthy fats, and tons of micronutrients that our body loves—thus making them one of the most nutrient-dense foods hanging out in the aisles of the grocery store.
 Here, the impressive stats:

-Healthy fats: Rich in both omega-3 and omega-6 fatty acids (plus a complementary dose of antioxidants and fiber), Haber points out that these healthy unsaturated fats help to decrease inflammation and protect the heart.
+Healthy fats: Rich in both omega-3 and omega-6 fatty acids (plus a complimentary dose of antioxidants and fiber), Haber points out that these healthy unsaturated fats help to decrease inflammation and protect the heart.
 These essential fatty acids are rich in ALAs (alpha-linolenic-acids), which we need to get from healthy food sources as our bodies can't produce them on our own.
 And of course, healthy fats do miraculous things for our hair and skin.

 Magnesium: According to Haber, pumpkin seeds are one of the best natural sources of magnesium—a vital mineral (that many of us are deficient in) that can help lower blood pressure, stabilize blood sugar, relax muscles, relieve stress, and even aid digestion.
 Magnesium is especially important for women, as it can have a profound effect on our hormones and menstruation.